A look at England’s previous record in major tournament semi-finals

 England reached the semi-finals in the first edition of the Cricket World Cup but were defeated by Australia.

-England have reached the World Cup semi-finals after beating New Zealand by 119 runs at Chester-le-Street.
+England take on Australia in the World Cup semi-final at Edgbaston on Thursday.

+Victory over New Zealand in their final group match secured Eoin Morgan’s men a spot in their first World Cup semi-final since 1992.

-Here, PA look at England’s record of reaching the knockout stages of major tournaments.
+Here, PA looks at England’s record of reaching the knockout stages of major tournaments.

 Cricket World Cup 1975 – semi-final v Australia, Headingley, Leeds